 The Spectacular Sapporo Snow Festival

-Each year in February locals and tourists flock to Odori Park as it transforms from a relaxing, lush green landscape to an outstanding snow museum hosting an array of spectacular snow and ice sculptures.
+For 71 years now, locals and tourists flock to Odori Park as it transforms from a relaxing, lush green landscape to an outstanding snow museum hosting an array of spectacular snow and ice sculptures.
 Each one is carved into a unique design and made to huge proportions - some reach more than 15 metres high and 25 metres wide.
 More than 100 sparkling sculptures dominate the park, spanning over an area of 1.5 kilometres, many of which are brought to life by colourful lights - you will feel as if you have stepped into an enchanted land, glistening with enticing treasures.

 As the biggest event in the city, the festival takes place over seven days as people from across the world arrive at the scene to be inspired by the breathtaking designs of animals, religious representations, Japanese characters, iconic buildings from around the world and much more.